 With a trace theme that seems to be about fame’s poison, it would’ve made for a weird narrative fit on OKC.

 But with its sparkling tick-tock rhythm (Dark Side of the Moon, especially “Time,” looms large), Jonny Greenwood’s swaggering rock-dude guitar squeals, and one of Yorke’s greatest bits of lyrical surrealism (“When you come home, I’ll bake you a cake, made of all their eyes”), it’s an after-the-fact classic.

-So is “Lift” – maybe more so, with its gently strummed guitar intro, soaring melodic ascents and tenderly avuncular outro (“Today is the first day of the rest of your days/So lighten up, squirt”).
-Another song the group couldn’t quite perfect in the studio, it was supposedly ditched for fear it’d become a straight jacketing hit like “Creep.”
+So is “Lift” – maybe more so, with its gently strummed guitar intro, soaring melodic ascents, and tenderly avuncular outro (“Today is the first day of the rest of your days/So lighten up, squirt”).
+Another song the group couldn’t quite perfect in the studio was supposedly ditched for fear it’d become a straight jacketing hit like “Creep.”
 Fair enough.

 The rest of the bonus disc is packed with worthy B-sides and rarities from the same period, during which the band groped towards the electronic music epiphany of 2000’s Kid A.

 You hear hints of it on “Palo Alto,” a sort of krautrock R.E.M. exercise; and maybe most explicitly on “Meeting in the Aisle,” an all-electronic instrumental that was put together with help from Sia’s old cronies in Zero 7, the British downtempo outfit among the mid-Nineties wave of artists blurring the line between rock, club music, and hip-hop sample stitching.
 Soon Radiohead would take that ball and run with it, hard.

 First published on Friday, 30 Jun 2017 with thanks to RollingStone.com